aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/psd-image-modification-conversion/export-psd-layers-raster-images/_index.md

 These imports give you access to image loading, PNG options, and layer manipulation.

-## Step 1: Define Your Document Directory
+## Step 1: define your document directory

 Specify where the source PSD and the resulting PNG files live: